Mary Esther Stout

 Brief Life History of Mary Esther

 When Mary Esther Stout was born on 20 October 1895, in Kansas, United States, her father, James Madison Stout, was 48 and her mother, Amanda Della Walters, was 38.
-She married Ward C Skiff on 16 September 1915.
-They were the parents of at least 1 son and 1 daughter.
-She lived in Fowler, Otero, Colorado, United States in 1910 and Gypsum, Eagle, Colorado, United States in 1920.
+She married Ward Cyril Skiff on 16 September 1915, in Pueblo, Pueblo, Colorado, United States.
+They were the parents of at least 3 sons and 2 daughters.
+She lived in Fowler, Otero, Colorado, United States in 1910 and Gypsum, Eagle, Colorado, United States for about 20 years.
 She died in March 1983, in Denver, Colorado, United States, at the age of 87, and was buried in Cedar Hill Memorial Cemetery, Gypsum, Eagle, Colorado, United States.

 Photos and Memories (0)